 8. Contrecto - for Harmonium and Tabla 30 minutes

 Performance at St Katherines Church, London February 2017.

-Narrow Rooms - Chamber opera in twenty three scenes.
-Six voices and chamber ensemble.
+Narrow Rooms One Act Chamber Opera in five scenes.
+Four voices and chamber ensemble.
 Libretto by Michael Finnissy based on a novel by James Purdy.
 Approximately ninety minutes in duration.
 To be completed by July 2018.

 I will also continue with the series of chamber pieces for various performers and ensembles.
 So far this includes Arthurs lullaby (violin/viola duo), The trumpet in my life (solo Trumpet), and Dont Let the snow fall (solo voice).

 How my time will be organised: Gaining a wider perspective on stylistic diversity.

 My methodology whilst writing my compositions will be to research current thought on stylistic diversity and artistic collaboration from the perspective of other composers, musicologists, artists and a wide range of sources.
 I have approached a number of composers from around the world who I will interview.
 I will focus on these questions myself during this research period and ask them to answer them as well: